MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 # Microsoft Fabric trial capacity

 Microsoft Fabric is provided free of charge when you sign up for a Microsoft Fabric trial capacity.
 Your use of the Microsoft Fabric trial capacity includes access to the Fabric product workloads and the resources to create and host Fabric items.
-The Fabric trial lasts for 60 days.
+The Fabric trial lasts for 60 days unless cancelled sooner.

 > [!NOTE]
 > If you're ready to purchase Fabric, visit the [Purchase Fabric page.](../enterprise/buy-subscription.md)